 Memory corruption through the use of a dangling reference is among the most difficult errors to locate.

-With sufficient knowledge about the heap management scheme (often provided by the OS (Operating System) or run-time system), use of dangling references is an exploitable vulnerability, since the dangling reference provides a method with which to read and modify valid data in the designated memory locations after freed memory has been re-allocated by subsequent allocations.
+With sufficient knowledge about the heap management scheme [often provided by the OS (Operating System) or run-time system], use of dangling references is an exploitable vulnerability, since the dangling reference provides a method with which to read and modify valid data in the designated memory locations after freed memory has been re-allocated by subsequent allocations.

-Cross reference
+Related coding guidelines

 CWE[8]: